epfl-ada/ada-2023-project-dromadaire/docs/index.md

 The goal of this project is to analyze the different attributes of the actors who portray them within a specific movie’s genre by studying the CMU Movie Corpus dataset.

+We have chosen to conduct a comprehensive analysis of our dataset, integrating both mode analysis and preference analysis.
+In our exploration, we aim to identify the most frequently chosen actor’s features for main characters by utilizing the mode of each feature.
+Simultaneously, we explore the audience preferences by determining the top-rated attributes for each character feature.
+This combined analysis aims to provide a comprehensive understanding of the nuanced relationship between casting choices and audience expectations.

+# Filtering

+We first perform a meticulous filtering of the dataset.
+In our dataset, we conducted a meticulous analysis of missing values across various columns, ensuring the robustness and relevance of our upcoming analytical initiatives.
+This careful examination allows us to ascertain the completeness of our data, laying a solid foundation for accurate and insightful analyses.
+=> mettre principaux résultats sur les missing values

+Additionally, we dropped unused columns and opted to focus our analysis on a pivotal genre : the drama genre, constituting xx% of our movie dataset

 # The data